 1. Was Joseph a prosperous man?
 Genesis 39:2-3.

-Joseph had been sold into slavery in Egypt by his brothers (Genesis 37:17-36).
-This alone would have been a tough trial, but Joseph did not let this disrupt his loyalty to God.
+Joseph had been sold into slavery by his brothers (Genesis 37:17-36).
+This could have been a crushing trial, but Joseph remained loyal to God.
 In Egypt, God was with him and prospered him greatly.
 So abundantly was he blessed that even Potiphar, his Egyptian master, was blessed for Joseph’s sake.
 Everything Joseph oversaw was prosperous.
-That is the result of serving God like this; everything you do becomes a blessing.
+That is the result of serving God like this: Everything you do becomes a blessing.

 2. Did Joseph compromise with the Seventh Commandment by committing adultery with Potiphar’s wife?
 Genesis 39:7-12.

 In the heat of temptation, Joseph fled!
 He did not linger to entertain this evil.
-Now you could imagine the opportunities he could have had to justify this.
-He was the servant—surely he had to do what is master’s wife ordered?
-In her desperation to satisfy her lust, Potiphar’s wife may have even threatened Joseph with demotion or imprisonment for disobedience.
-Or maybe she promised further advancement if he would just yield.
-How easy would it have been to let down just once and cave into the pressure?
+You can imagine how easy it would have been to justify committing that sin: After all, he was the servant—surely he had to do what is master’s wife ordered.
+In her desperation, Potiphar’s wife may have even threatened Joseph with demotion or imprisonment for disobedience.
+Or maybe she promised further advancement if he would yield.
+How easy caving in to the pressure would have been to let down just once and cave into the pressure.
 But Joseph was well aware that it was God and no Egyptian that had set him in his position.
-He was not about to jeopardize His relationship with God for a temporary pleasure.
-He utterly refused to compromise with God’s Law.
+He was not about to jeopardize his relationship with God for temporary pleasure.
+He utterly refused to compromise with God’s law.

 Despite Joseph’s loyalty to his Egyptian master, he was still thrown in prison.
-Potiphar believed the lies of his wife and punished Joseph for ‘trying to commit adultery with her.’
-This trial is really starting to intensify.
-People could look at this and think God is being really harsh.
-First Joseph faced conflict with his brothers, then he was sold into slavery, and just as things were starting to look up, he is thrown into prison.
+Potiphar believed the lies of his wife and punished Joseph.
+This trial got far more intense!
+People could look at this and think God was being really harsh.
+First Joseph faced conflict with his brothers, then he was sold into slavery, and just as things were starting to look up, he was thrown into prison.
 What kind of God would put you through that?
-But this is not how Joseph thought.
-He just kept faithfully serving God knowing that He would prosper no matter his state, so long as he did not compromise.
+But that is not how Joseph thought.
+He kept faithfully serving God knowing that he would prosper no matter his state, so long as he did not compromise.

 Once again, whatever Joseph did, God made it to prosper!
 No matter what trials and challenges Joseph faced, he always prospered because the God of the universe backed him up every step of the way.
-If you finish reading the account you will learn that God was using all of those experiences to prepare Joseph for saving his family, Egypt, and the surrounding nations from a severe seven-year famine.
+In the end, you see God was using all those experiences to prepare Joseph for saving his family, Egypt and the surrounding nations from a severe seven-year famine.
 God was training Joseph for great responsibilities both then and in the future.

 Joseph learned the way to prosper.
 He diligently sought God with his whole heart.
-He faithfully kept His laws and when trials arose, he refused to compromise.
-Because of this God made him prosper during his physical life.
-But as Mr. Armstrong points out, that was only the beginning of God’s plan for Joseph.
-Once resurrected, God will use Joseph to bring universal prosperity!
+He faithfully kept His laws, and when trials arose, he refused to compromise.
+Because of this, God made him prosper during his physical life.
+But as Mr. Armstrong pointed out, that was only the beginning of God’s plan for Joseph.
+Once resurrected, Joseph will be used to bring universal prosperity!

-Herein lies the challenge and opportunity for each one of us: If we, like Joseph, commit ourselves to living the way of prosperity, if we refuse the temporary pleasures of this life in order to obey God and not compromise with His law, then we too will undergo a life of preparation—preparation that leads to us joining Joseph as a son of God and implementing universal prosperity.
-This is an opportunity to prosper not just now, but to make others prosper for eternity.
-Will you be made to prosper?
+Herein lies the challenge and opportunity for each one of us: If we, like Joseph, commit ourselves to living the way of prosperity, if we refuse the temporary pleasures of this life in order to obey God, and if we refuse to compromise with His law, then we too will undergo a life of preparation—preparation that leads to us joining Joseph as a son of God and implementing universal prosperity.
+This is an opportunity to prosper now and to make others prosper for eternity.